bytecodealliance/sightglass/benchmarks-next/README.md

   If, for example, the benchmark processes JSON input, then its input workload should live at `sightglass/benchmarks-next/$BENCHMARK_NAME/input.json`, and it should open that file as `"./input.json"`.

+* Define the expected `stdout` output in a `./stdout.expected` sibling file located next to the `benchmark.wasm` file.
+The runner will assert that the actual execution's output matches the expectation.

+* Define the expected `stderr` output in a `./stderr.expected` sibling file located next to the `benchmark.wasm` file.
+The runner will assert that the actual execution's output matches the expectation.

 ## Additional Requirements